SFDR disclosures

 Group Sustainable Investment Policy

-The Gresham House Group Sustainable Investment Policy is applicable to Gresham House Asset Management Ireland Limited (Gresham House Ireland).
+The Gresham House Group Sustainable Investment Policy is applicable to Gresham House Asset Management Ireland Limited (trading as Gresham House Ireland Investment Management).

 Across all our asset classes, we believe that understanding and, wherever possible, improving on environmental, social, economic and governance (ESG) performance drives long-term value, and we aim to work proactively with management teams and key stakeholders to make a positive change over time.